 July 20, 2018

 Removing and installing bike pedals might seem like a “no-big-deal” kind of procedure, but if you’ve never changed your own pedals before there are some easy mistakes that could leave you with a stuck pedal and a ruined crank arm.
-Before you render your new bike pedals useless, here is a quick run through the process and some helpful things you should know before changing bike pedals.
+Before you render your new bike pedals useless, here is a quick run through the bike pedal changing process with some helpful things you should know before changing bike pedals.

 The first and most important detail you need to know before getting started is that pedals don’t screw right.
 Or rather, one of them doesn’t.
 Even though the right-side pedal screws in like anything else, the pedal for your left foot has a left-hand thread, which means it unscrews in the opposite direction that you’re used to.
 So you have to turn it clockwise to LOOSEN it, and counter-clockwise to TIGHTEN it. (fig. 1, demonstrated on our Stomp pedal)

 So why do pedal makers add this extra complication?
 The reason for the left-handed threading is to counter a mechanical phenomenon called “precession.”
 Basically, the downward force of your foot on the spindle while pedaling causes the axle to “spin” the opposite way in the crank arm.
 If the left pedal had regular, right-hand threads, that pedaling force would cause the pedal to loosen and eventually fall off mid-ride.
 So by threading the spindles to pull back into the crank as you pedal, they stay firmly in place without any additional bolts.